 The Survey Group of the Design Division is composed of two, three-person crews.
 They are responsible for providing any surveys necessary for maintaining and updating Henrico County’s roadway and drainage systems.

-Surveying is the technique of measuring to determine the relative positions of points above, on, or below the earth’s surface.
-Surveying is as old as civilization.
-Its origins can be traced back to the Egyptians who utilized surveying to reestablish property after flooding by the Nile River.
+Surveying is a technique of measuring to determine the relative positions of points above, on, or below the earth’s surface.
+Surveying is as old as civilization and its origins can be traced back to the Egyptians, who used surveying to reestablish property after flooding by the Nile River.

-As an integral part of Henrico County’s Geographical Information System (GIS), more than 140 high accuracy survey monuments were installed throughout the County to support GIS.
-These monuments measure 6″ x 6″ x 3′ and are made of reinforced precast concrete with a brass cap.
-Stamped in this brass cap are the words, “Henrico County Monument”, the year of installation and a unique identification number.
+As an integral part of Henrico County’s GIS, more than 140 high-accuracy survey monuments were installed throughout the County to support GIS.
+These monuments are three feet tall and are made of precast concrete with a brass cap.
+Stamped in this brass cap are the words “Henrico County Monument,” the year of installation, and a unique identification number.
 View more information on Monumentation.

 - Perform survey for County projects, including topographic survey, boundary survey, construction stakeout, construction survey, and geodetic survey

 - Perform surveys on private property unless the survey is done within the County Right-of-Way and Public Easements

 - Make recommendations of private survey companies to residents, but you can use the Virginia Association of Surveyors “Find a Surveyor” tool